theguylex/LaCubana-Canada/README.md

 # LaCubana

-## La Cubana is a restaurant offering Cuban delicacies in Canada.
+## La Cubana is a restaurant offering Cuban delicacies in Canada

 * This recreation is carried out with reponsiveness in mind.